 Jason graduated from Lewis & Clark Law School in 2019.
 Prior to that, he attended The College of Wooster in Wooster, Ohio where he earned his Bachelor of Arts in Communication Studies with a minor in German Studies.
 Jason is now licensed to practice law in Oregon.
 He is currently pursuing Washington licensure as well.
 During his years in law school, Jason worked as an intern for one of Oregon’s top trial law firms focusing on medical malpractice defense.
 There, he learned the intricacies of complex trial preparation and observed how skilled attorneys deployed honed and calculated strategies to achieve the best results for their clients.
 In that position, Jason gained extensive experience in motions practice, trial preparation, and trial support in wrongful death and medical malpractice cases.
 Jason brings that background knowledge and accompanying skills with him to the ranks of Smith Freed Eberhard, where he remains committed to the interests of clients and continues to insist on nothing short of the best-possible outcome.

 Jason is a native of Portland, Oregon.
 He is also a first-generation lawyer, with his mother and father both electing medical careers.
 He is musically inclined and has played the cello since he was about six years old and was a member of Portland’s Metropolitan Youth Symphony from 2006 to 2011.
-In his free time, Jason occupies himself with a number of interests including snowboarding, building custom computers, and sampling Portland’s burgeoning local restaurant and food cart scene.
+In his free time, Jason occupies himself with several interests including snowboarding, building custom computers, and sampling Portland’s burgeoning local restaurant and food cart scene.

 Joyce is an associate attorney on Cliff Wilson’s team, with a primary focus on Personal Lines defense.